-- These are the standardized contracts and are traded on the stock exchange.
+- These are standardized contracts and are traded on the stock exchange.

 - This is an agreement between the two parties for a particular contract at a specified time and on an agreed price beforehand.

-- These are the customized contracts and traded on the Over the Counter (OTC) Market.
+- These are the customized contracts and are traded on the Over the Counter (OTC) Market.

 - This is also an agreement between the parties for a certain contract at a specified time and on an agreed price.

-- Swaps are also a type of derivative contracts where the parties exchanges the cash flows at a certain interest rate.
+- Swaps are also a type of derivative contract where the parties exchanges the cash flows at a certain interest rate.

-- Interest rates swaps are mostly used instrument of the derivative market and swaps are traded on the over the counter (OTC) Market.
+- Interest rates swaps are mostly used instruments of the derivative market and swaps are traded on the over-the-counter (OTC) Market.

-We had already discussed about the types of derivatives market.
-Now, let’s have some discussion on the types of the futures, as they are traded on the exchange traded funds.
+We had already discussed the types of derivatives market.
+Now, let’s have some discussion on the types of futures, as they are traded on the exchange-traded funds.

 Types of Futures Contracts